Matias-Ramos/IOL_Stepper/README.md

 The base documentation to create this component can be found [here](https://ishadeed.com/article/stepper-component-html-css/), although later on responsiveness adaptation, css code optimization and custom stylings were implemented by me.

+## How to use

+Fastest way to use this component is to copy and paste the HTML/CSS code as needed.

 ## Contact

 [Matias Ramos](https://www.linkedin.com/in/matias-ramos-computacion/)